pixfumy/racemod/README.md

 # racemod
-A 1.7 tournament mod that makes major sources of RNG consistent between different players playing on the same seed.
+A mod for 1.7 ranked that makes major sources of RNG consistent between different players playing on the same seed.

 - Endermen, blaze, spider, sheep, cow, pig, and chicken rates are all standardized.
+- Blaze spawns are standardized
-- Eye breaks are standardised
+- Eye breaks are standardized
-- Flint RNG is standardised
+- Flint RNG is standardized
 - Eyes of ender always point towards the portal room regardless of relogs
 - All ravines are removed
 - Mobs will not spawn in temples during the daytime